tboulevard/OnHand/README.md

 ![All Checks](https://github.com/tboulevard/OnHand/actions/workflows/build.yaml/badge.svg)

-OnHand is a recipe generation app written with Kotlin, Jetpack Compose, Dagger 2, and the latest Android architecture guidance laid out by Google as of 2023.
+OnHand is a simple recipe generation app for Android written with Kotlin, Jetpack Compose, Dagger 2, and the latest Android architecture guidance laid out by Google as of 2023.

 ## Screenshots